Watch this video to learn more about Snohomish County 4-H:

 Independent Member Option

 An independent member program is offered for those youth who are not able to join a club.
 This program involves setting goals, quarterly meetings to discuss progress and end of the year activities.
-Independent Member Plan (pdf)
+Please contact the 4-H Office to find out more about Independent Membership.

 Our Community 4-H Club Meeting